 They’re an amazing marketing tool to have in your arsenal.

 Unfortunately, there are a few reasons that you may not be seeing any conversions from your landing page, even if you’ve put a lot of work into it.

-A few of the ones that are easier to fix include: Too much text, too many images, demanding tones of voice in your text, and boring call to actions.
+A few of the ones that are easier to fix include Too much text, too many images, demanding tones of voice in your text, and boring calls to action.

-Some that are more difficult to quickly fix are things like bad/boring offers, and mixed messages.
+Some that are more difficult to quickly fix are things like bad/boring offers and mixed messages.
 Stick to your guns throughout the entirety of your website and have several people check over the text you’ve written.
-It’s much harder to catch your own errors than someone else’s.
+It’s much harder to catch your errors than someone else’s.

 Landing page conversion rates

 Depending on the industry that you work in, your conversion rate might be vastly different from another company’s.
 Conversion rates are quite low, so it’s simple to figure out whether or not your business is hitting its targets.

 For the standard retail or an e-commerce website, a conversion rate of around 2.58% is the global average.
 This rate has fluctuated over the years and differs from country to country.
 For example, the second quarter of 2019 saw the UK at a conversion rate of 3.81%, while the US was at 2.57%.

 The latest research shows that 2020 has caused a bit of a surge in online buying and conversion rates, with the average conversion rate of e-commerce moving up to 2.86%.
 Globally, this rate skyrockets a bit further, capping out at approximately 4.31%.

 To summarise, if your conversation rates have reached anywhere around 2.86%, you’re right where you need to be.